Kiga people: Colonial period

-Many Bakiga still lived in Rwanda at the time of European colonization.
-An Anglo-German agreement signed in Brussels on 14 May 1910, modified part of the boundary between British and German territories initially established as the parallel of one degree south latitude by the treaty of 1890.
-Modified were the sectors between the Congo tripoint and the junction of the Kakitumba and Kagera, comprising the present Rwanda-Uganda boundary, and between the junction and the second crossing of the parallel of one degree south latitude by the Kagera, comprising the western segment of the present Tanzania-Uganda boundary.
-Details of the final delimitation and demarcation of the Rwanda-Uganda boundary between the Congo tripoint of Sabinio and the southwestern branch (Lubirizi) of the Tshinzinga (Muvogero) are given in an Anglo-German Protocol signed at Kamwezi on 30 October 1911.
-Therefore, many Bakiga became Ugandans by de facto in 1911 when the current international boundaries of Uganda were formally finalized.
-Bakiga were a one class society that did not have kings but was based on clans, lineages and households.
+When European colonization began, many Bakiga still resided in Rwanda.
+The modern Rwanda-Uganda boundary was established through an Anglo-German agreement signed in Brussels on May 14, 1910, which modified the border initially set at one degree south latitude by the 1890 treaty.
+This agreement altered the sectors between the Congo tripoint and the junction of the Kakitumba and Kagera rivers (forming the present Rwanda-Uganda border), as well as between this junction and the second crossing of the one degree south parallel by the Kagera (forming the western Tanzania-Uganda border).
+Final delimitation details were formalized in an Anglo-German Protocol signed at Kamwezi on October 30, 1911, which specifically documented the Rwanda-Uganda boundary between the Congo tripoint of Sabinio and the southwestern branch Lubirizi of the Tshinzinga (Muvogero) river.
+Through this precise border demarcation, many Bakiga automatically became Ugandan citizens.

+Unlike neighboring hierarchical societies, the Bakiga maintained a relatively egalitarian social structure without centralized kingship, organizing themselves through clan networks, lineages, and households.

-The Bakiga communities defended their independence until the collaboration of German colonial forces and the royal troops of the Mwami or Mukama succeeded in incorporating the region into the Rwandan colonial state at the turn of the twentieth century.
-The region remained a hotbed of discontent against the central authority for many years.
-One of the strongest influences upon the character of the Bakiga was the anti-centrist cult of Nyabingi.
+Bakiga communities fiercely defended their autonomy until the combined forces of German colonial authorities and the Rwandan Mwami's royal troops finally incorporated the region into the Rwandan colonial state at the turn of the 20th century.
+Despite this incorporation, the area continued as a center of resistance against central authority.
+The anti-centralist Nyabingi cult became one of the most significant influences on Bakiga identity during this period.